-Place an "X" in the box that is appropriate for each item District-wide Planning Process YES N O тв і Has our district engaged a broad-based group of teachers and school leaders, including representation from teacher association, as members of the local Professional Development Committee (LPDC) or District Evaluation Advisory Committee (DEAC) to develop a mentoring plan aligned with state regulations?
-X Does the LPDC/DEAC monitor implementation of the mentoring program and use feedback to adjust and make improvements?
+Place an "X" in the appropriate box for each item.

+District-wide Planning Process YES N O TB I • Has our district engaged a broad-based group of teachers and school leaders, including representation from the teacher association, as members of the local Professional Development Committee (LPDC) or District Evaluation Advisory Committee (DEAC) to develop a mentoring plan aligned with state regulations?
+X • Does the LPDC/DEAC monitor implementation of the mentoring program and use feedback to adjust and make improvements?
 X Criteria-based Selection and Matching of Mentors • Does our district mentoring plan include at least the criteria for mentor selection in state regulations?
 X • Are mentors selected based on the criteria stated in the regulations?
 X • Does our district have criteria for matching mentors and novice teachers?
-X Are the matches between mentors and novice teachers based on criteria stated in the mentoring.
-X Mentors Services Do mentors receive training in the skills of conferencing and feedback?
-X • Do mentors receive training in the skills of providing support in areas of curriculum, instruction, and assessment?
+X • Are the matches between mentors and novice teachers based on criteria stated in the mentoring X Mentors Services • Do mentors receive training in the skills of conferencing and feedback?
+X